YusufTarek/Data-analysis-projects/Data-cleaning-in-Pandas(Python)/README.md

 ## Overview

 This Python script demonstrates a series of data cleaning operations using the pandas library.
-The dataset used for this example is 'Customer Call List.xlsx'.
+The dataset used for this example is **'Customer Call List.xlsx'**.
 The cleaning steps include handling missing values, formatting phone numbers, transforming categorical variables, and more.

 ## Steps